Original air date: May 1, 2010

-- Regarding the section of the Byzantium everyone is stuck in, the Doctor has thought about what to do when the power and artificial gravity fail — well, they'll plunge to their deaths, of course.
-See, he did think about it.
+- Regarding the section of the Byzantium everyone is stuck in, the Doctor has thought about what to do when the power and artificial gravity fail — they'll obviously plunge to their deaths.

 - Regarding the Doctor.
 Played with, in that Octavian is savvy enough to clock immediately what's she's doing and is not impressed.Octavian: Dr. Song, I've lost good clerics today.
 You trust this man?

 Octavian: He's not some kind of madman, then?